codeforkansascity/tagging_tracker_backend/README.md

    git clone http://www.github.com/codeforkansascity/tagging_tracker_backend
    ```

-1. Once your certificate is generated and the repo is cloned, create a local.env file in the project directory.
+1. Create a local.env file in the project directory.
 It should contain the following variables

    ```
    DEBUG - Whether the application is in debug mode.
 Defaults to False.